Jordan

 Accomodation : Hayat Rum Camp

-Day 9 - The Healing dead sea
+Day 9 - The Healing Dead Sea

 After breakfast, we drive to the legendary Dead Sea, the lowest point on Earth.
-After we check in, savour a fresh lunch before spending the afternoon floating in the mineral-rich waters, enjoying natural mud treatments, or relaxing by the pool.
-The day ends with a delicious dinner at Rihan Restaurant before retiring for the night.
+There you will savour a fresh lunch before spending the afternoon floating in the mineral-rich waters, enjoying natural mud treatments, or relaxing by the pool.

 Meals included : Breakfast, Lunch, Dinner